 State Income Tax Considerations

-When comparing the tax burden between your current state and a potential destination, build the comparison around your actual income sources and amounts rather than the top marginal rate.
-A state with a 5% flat income tax that exempts Social Security and pension income may cost a retiree less than a state with a 3% rate that taxes all retirement income.
+Do not compare states using only the top marginal rate.
+Build the comparison around your real income sources and amounts.
+A state with a 5% flat tax that exempts Social Security and pensions may cost a retiree less than a state with a 3% rate that taxes everything.

 Property Taxes and HOA

-Research the actual property tax rate and assessment methodology in the specific county and municipality you are considering, not just the statewide average.
-Many states also offer property tax exemptions, freezes, or senior credits that can meaningfully reduce the bill for qualifying retirees.
-Ask specifically about these programs before assuming you will pay the full assessed rate.
+Research the actual property tax rate in the specific county and town you are considering, not just the state average.
+Many states also offer property tax exemptions, freezes, or senior credits.
+Ask before you assume you will pay the full assessed rate.
+Our real estate guidance for retirees page is a helpful starting point.

 Insurance and Healthcare Access

-State of residence affects the availability and cost of health insurance for retirees not yet on Medicare, Medicare Advantage plan options, supplemental Medigap policy availability and pricing, and long-term care insurance options.
-States vary in their regulation of these markets, and the practical difference in annual healthcare costs between two states can be substantial even when the income tax comparison looks favorable for one.
+Where you live affects the cost and availability of pre-Medicare health insurance, Medicare Advantage plan options, Medigap supplemental policies, and long-term care insurance.
+Plan availability and pricing can vary by county, even within the same state.
+The annual difference in healthcare costs between two states can be substantial, even when the income tax comparison favors one.

 Timing Matters